NexCreep/EZInput/README.md

 ## Change Log
 **[v0.1.3 - 22.03]**
-- Patched user input that have to extra chars that difficulties the parse to another type
+- Patched user input that have extra chars that difficulties the parse to another type